bennet0496/dovecot_badclients/README.md

 Put `login.lua` in `/etc/dovecot` and `client_networks.py` in `/usr/local/bin`.

-Now configure the passdb in Dovecot like this
+Now configure the passdb in Dovecot like this, if you want to use it as the first passdb.
+However, this will create a lot of spam, as any unsuccessful bruteforce attempt will be logged as well
 ```
 passdb {
   driver = lua